plut/infinity_compiler/guide/src/lua_core.md

 ## `simod.delete(table, primary)`: delete an entry in a table.

-This deletes the row with the given primary key from the table.
+Deletes the row with the given primary key from the table.

 This returns a boolean value, which is `true` if a row was deleted, and `false` otherwise.